 Heritage Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Heritage include Herytage, Heritage, Eritage, Erytage and others.

 Early Notables of the Heritage family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Heritage Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Heritage Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Heritage were among these contributors, for they have been located in early North American records:

 Heritage Settlers in United States in the 17th Century

 - Richard Heritage traveled to New Jersey in 1664

 Heritage Settlers in United States in the 19th Century

 - W. Heritage, who settled in San Francisco, California in 1850